Keke Coutee

-Key’vantanie "Keke" Coutee (born January 14, 1997) is an American football wide receiver who is a free agent.
-He played college football at Texas Tech.
+Key'vantanie "Keke" Coutee (born January 14, 1997) is an American professional football wide receiver.
+He played college football at Texas Tech and has played in the National Football League (NFL) for the Houston Texans and Indianapolis Colts.

-Early years
+Early life

 Coutee attended Lufkin High School in Lufkin, Texas.
 As a senior at Lufkin, he caught 56 passes for 841 yards.
 Coutee originally committed in June 2013 to play college football for the Texas Longhorns, but he de-committed in January 2014.
 He then committed to the Texas Tech Red Raiders in January 2015.
 He committed to Texas Tech over Oklahoma, Texas, Louisville, Houston, and Tulsa.

 College career

 As a true freshman at Texas Tech, Coutee played in all 13 games, making two starts, catching 11 passes for 105 yards.

 Coutee broke out as a sophomore in 2016.
 He played in all 12 of Texas Tech's games, catching 55 passes for 890 yards and seven touchdowns, making him Texas Tech's second-leading receiver.

 Coutee's breakout as a Red Raider continued as a junior in 2017.
 In 13 games, he caught 93 passes for 1,429 yards and 10 touchdowns, plus a 92-yard kick return against Baylor.
 Coutee's 1,429 receiving yards ranks second in school history for a single season behind Michael Crabtree's 1,962 in 2007.
-After the season, Coutee declared for the 2018 NFL Draft.
+After the season, Coutee declared for the 2018 NFL draft.